projectara/greybus-spec/source/device_class.rst

 .. c:function:: int get_light_config(u8 light_id, u8 *channel_count, u8 *name[32]);

-   Request the number of channels controlled by a light controller and it's name, providing a valid identifier for that light. channel_id used in the following operations are sequential increments from 0 to channel_count less one.
+   Request the number of channels controlled by a light controller and its name, providing a valid identifier for that light. channel_id used in the following operations are sequential increments from 0 to channel_count less one.